Stacked Bar Chart

 Inductive reasoning and deductive reasoning are both different approaches to research.
 While the former approach focuses on developing a theory, the latter tests an existing theory.

-Even though both these approaches differ in their application, they are often used as a combined approach in one large study.
+Even though both of these approaches differ in their application, they are often used as a combined approach in one large study.

 Let’s get started.